csabbah/next-ts-tiktokclone/README.md

 ## Description

+TikTok clone is a versatile social media app that enables users to seamlessly explore and discover content and user profiles.
+With Google Authorization (decoded using JWT), users can easily log in to like, comment, and upload posts.
+Additionally, users can browse specific content categories with ease.
+The app is fully optimized for both desktop and mobile devices, and utilizes Sanity to ensure reliable data persistence.
+Built with TypeScript, TikTok clone offers a responsive and enjoyable user experience.

 ## Installation

 1. To install application, clone the main project via the HTTP or SSH link on github.